ferdavid1/DeepComponents/README.md

 - For each image, for each row within the image matrix, a representative sparse vector is created.
 In-a-row non-zero values correspond to the connected component of the image within that row.
 If there are more than one in-a-row non-zero sequences, there are more than one connected components in that image matrix row.
 - For each connected-component representation of each image, an additional abstraction vector is created.
 - In this connected-component-image-vector, for each row of the representation, a row with no connected components is mapped to a 0, and a row with connected components has the lengths of those connected components mapped to an element of the connected-component-image vector with the same value.
-- Thus for each MxN image there exists an N-dimensional vector which represents the image
 - MNIST data is 784-dimensional.
-- This process reduces dimensionality of MNIST to 51-D at most, and 21-D at least
+- This process reduces dimensionality of MNIST to 51-D at most, and 21-D at least - after removing zeros from generated representation vector
 - In the future, I will train the algorithm on the noisier augmented-MNIST dataset.

 ## Morse Function Representation